atomicdata-dev/atomic-data-docs/src/mutations/intro.md

 So many problems that confine data exchange are the result of thinking in current-state exchange.
 State synchronization is often an afterthought, and ...
 TODO!

+Keeping track of where data comes from is essential to knowing whether you can trust it - whether you consider it to be true.
+When you want to persist data, that quickly becomes bothersome.
+Atomic Data and Atomic Mutations aim to make this easier by using cryptography for ensuring data comes from some particular source, and is therefore trustworthy.

+## In short

+- [Atomic Mutations](concepts.md) are small pieces of information that descibe how a Resource was changed.
+Think of these as Commits which are
+- [Atomic Suggestions](concepts.md) are small pieces of information that suggest how a Resource should be changed.